Find Affordable College Courses

 Master’s Degrees in Transportation & Materials Moving

-There are 21 schools in the United States where you can get your master's degree in transportation and materials moving.
-This degree is more popular with male students, and about 27% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 15.4% of transportation and materials moving graduates were international students.
+There are 21 colleges and univerities across the nation that offer a master's degree in transportation & materials moving.
+This degree is more popular with male students, and about 24% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 17.4% of transportation & materials moving graduates were international students.

 Education Levels of Transportation & Materials Moving Majors

-In 2020-2021, 670 earned their master's degree in transportation and materials moving.
+During the most recent year for which data is available, 726 people earned their master's degree in transportation & materials moving.
 This earns it the #32 spot on the list of the most popular master's degree programs in the nation.

-The following table shows the number of diplomas awarded in transportation and materials moving at each degree level.
+The following table shows the number of diplomas awarded in transportation & materials moving at each degree level.

 Education Level Number of Grads